bdunnette/tryton-admin-manual/index.rst

 * City: City where your employee is situated
 * Country: Country where your employee is situated
 * Subdivision: State or province where your employee is situated

 Language: select one of the available languages.
 In the group Contact mechanisms.
 These are the various ways (Email, Phone, Skype) by which this employee can be contacted.
 In the group Categories.
 These categories can be used to organize or “tag” employees.

 Tab Accounting
-When do you have to fill this tab for an employee?
 * VAT Country: Select the country abbreviation for the VAT tax.
 * VAT Number: VAT number of the employee ??? (subcontractor?)
 * Invoice Payment Term: Term for a client to pay the invoice